jeffreykegler/hoonlint/misc/whitespace.md

   lexed as a Priority 1 comment.

-Comments with the same priority are treated as if they were looked for simultaneously.
+Comments with the same priority are treated as if they were read simultaneously.
 This means that it remains possible for terminals to be ambiguous -- that is, one line can be read as two different terminals.